Ankush-K-01/Automated-External-Attack-Surface-Discovery-and-Exposure-Analysis/README.md

 - DMARC
 - BIMI

-This extends the attack-surface view beyond infrastructure and application security into brand and email-related risks.
+This extends the assessment beyond infrastructure and application security to include brand and email-related exposure.

-### 6. Threat Intelligence Enrichment
+### 7. Threat Intelligence Enrichment

-Security findings are enriched using:
+Security findings are enriched with external threat intelligence to provide additional vulnerability and exploitation context.

+The project uses:

-- **NVD** – CVE and vulnerability metadata
+- **NVD** – CVE and vulnerability information
 - **CISA KEV** – Known Exploited Vulnerabilities
-- **FIRST EPSS** – Exploitability probability
+- **EPSS** – Exploitability probability

-This additional context helps distinguish vulnerability severity from exploitability and known exploitation.
+This enrichment provides additional context for understanding the significance and exploitability of identified vulnerabilities.

-### 7. AI-Assisted Validation and Risk Prioritization
+### 8. AI-Assisted Validation and Risk Prioritization

-AI is used as a supporting validation mechanism to evaluate the credibility of structured findings, identify potential false positives, and provide remediation guidance.
+AI is used as a supporting validation mechanism for structured security findings.
+It assists in evaluating finding credibility, identifying potential false positives, and providing remediation guidance.

-AI does not act as the sole source of truth.
-A separate deterministic risk-scoring process calculates the final risk priority using available security and threat context.
+Risk prioritization is performed separately using a deterministic scoring mechanism based on available security and threat context.
+AI is therefore not treated as the sole source of the final risk decision.

-### 8. Unified Reporting
+### 9. Unified Reporting

-The final assessment data is organized into structured reports and can be exported in:
+The reporting module consolidates the finalized assessment data and presents the results in structured formats.

+Supported output formats include:

 - HTML
 - PDF
 - XLSX
 - JSON
 - CSV

+The reporting layer provides both human-readable reports and machine-readable outputs for further analysis.

 ## Technology Stack